ksnprogrammer/KD_Learn/README.md

     git commit -m "A new decree from the King" git push origin main
     ```
+    Vercel will automatically detect the push and redeploy your site.

 ### Granting Admin Privileges
 To access the King's Court at `/admin`, a user must have the `admin` role.
 By default, all new knights are assigned the `knight` role.
 To elevate a knight to an administrator: